STEM-E-Youth-Career-Development-Program/map-app/README.md

 ### Prerequisites

 These are the list of things you need for your local environment.
-You will require a code editor like <a href="https://code.visualstudio.com/">Visual Studio Code</a> if you don't already have one.
-Otherwise, follow these simple steps and/or watch the YouTube guides to set up your local project:
+It's a good idea to have a code editor like <a href="https://code.visualstudio.com/">Visual Studio Code</a> Otherwise, follow these simple steps and/or watch the YouTube guides to set up your local project:

 #### Windows
 <ol>